 Direct object: is a noun, pronoun or nominal phrase (a phrase whose nucleus is a noun) that receives the direct action of the verb.
 I.e,

 - I sold the man a car.

-Car is the noun, and a direct object because it receives the direct action of the verb “sell”.
+Car is a noun, and a direct object because it receives the direct action of the verb “sell”.

 Indirect object: is a noun, pronoun or nominal phrase which indicates the beneficiary or the “receiver” of the action of the direct object or verb.
 I.e.,

 - I sold the man a car.